cacheflowe/creative-coding-notes/class-1.md

 * Kinect particles flying between skeleton parts [x]
 * A/V installation with live audio processing the environment and kinetic visuals

-### Assignment #1
-students should research the tools, find examples of what they like